Crumb Top Baking

 If you make this recipe, I'd love to hear what you think in the comments below!

-Brownie ice cream sandwiches arranged on a crumpled sheet sheet of parchment paper.
+Brownie ice cream sandwiches cut into squares and arranged on white parchment paper.

 Peanut Butter Brownie Ice Cream Sandwiches